 We talk about real issues affecting men: culture, money, dating, marriage, sex, parenting, separation, divorce, anger, and fear.

-We’ve opened the conference with a comedian, followed by a guest speaker (we featured radio host & author Larry Elder recently at our 7th annual event), a panel discussion (we’ve had psychologists, doctors, lawyers, businessmen, athletes, & relationship experts), an open forum talk led by Jesse Lee Peterson (founder of BOND), audience Q & A, and a gourmet dinner.
+We’ve opened the conference with a comedian, followed by a guest speaker (in 2016 at our 7th annual event we featured radio host & author Larry Elder), a panel discussion (we’ve had psychologists, doctors, lawyers, businessmen, athletes, & relationship experts), an open forum talk led by Jesse Lee Peterson (founder of BOND), audience Q & A, and a gourmet dinner.